emanueltavares/ShareMessage/README.md

 # Share Message

-Share a message with your contact using Facebook Messenger, WhatsApp, Telegram and Skype.
+Share a message with a contact on Facebook Messenger, WhatsApp, Telegram or Skype.